5 Best Probiotic Supplements for Better Gut Health

 Why should you add a probiotic supplement to your daily routine?
 For starters, if you don't enjoy eating a lot of fermented foods, taking a daily supplement of live bacteria can ensure that you enjoy the health benefits of probiotics without majorly altering your diet.

 By taking a daily probiotic product, you may reduce the risk of serious and uncomfortable digestive concerns.
-And some studies, including a 6-week study on 70 petrochemical workers, suggest a link between regular probiotic supplementation and a reduced risk of depression and anxiety.
+And some studies, including a six-week study on 70 petrochemical workers, suggest a link between regular probiotic supplementation and a reduced risk of depression and anxiety.

 Then, there are the weight-loss benefits of probiotics.
 Probiotics can help increase satiety by increasing fullness hormones, leading you to eat less and experience fewer cravings.
 Some types of bacteria, such as Lactobacillus gasseri, are linked to a reduction in belly fat and BMI in human studies.